 - The curls are long-lasting.
 As I mentioned, my hair resists curl, and a lot of the time I’ll curl it, only for it to be poker-straight again an hour later.
 These curls, however, last all day.
 I normally put my hair into a topknot to sleep in, and there’ll still be some curl left when I take it down in the morning, which is another big plus-point for me.

-BABYLISS CURL SECRET: THE NOT-SO-GOOD STUFF
+BABYLISS CURL SECRET: THE BAD

 - It’s expensive.
 Like, really, really expensive: hence the reason I waited a year, and then tried someone else’s before taking the plunge.
 If it’s at all possible (and I realise it might not be), I’d recommend you do that before you buy it, just to be sure it’s going to work for you.